worthmine/ArrayTest/README.md

 ## how to avoid them

-Just use an Array or the Anonymous array like below:
+Just use an Array, the Anonymous array or `map` like below:

 - by using a named Array